loryfelnunez/cc-insights/README.md

 No, you simply need to remove them and track how many tweets require this removal.
 However, you should replace the non-Unicode escape characters.

 * *What specific class of Unicode should we remove?*
-You should leave all ASCII Unicode characters in the "Basic Latin" category (ranging from 0x0000-0x007F) and remove all other Unicode.
+You should leave all ASCII Unicode characters in the "Basic Latin" category (ranging from 0x0020-0x007F or 32-127 in decimal) and remove all other Unicode.

 * *Should I remove the escape characters or replace them with relevant characters?*
 You should replace the escape characters as follows: